 To operate a band speargun, the first thing you’ll need to learn is how to load it.
 To load a band speargun, you’ll need to get a good grip on the handle of your gun with one hand, so that you can extend the other to reach the band.
 Once you’ve done this, position the handle firmly against the middle of your chest.
 Release the handle and use both hands to pull the band across the shaft until you feel a click.
 Good work, you’ve loaded your speargun!

 Firing a speargun isn’t difficult, but like any skill, you’ll need a lot of practice to become good at it.
 Many spearguns have a powerful recoil.
 To avoid getting injured, you’ll need to learn how to aim without leaning into the gun.
 Extend your arm and pull the trigger.
 Most spearguns have barbs near the spear tip, which open up once the spear pierces through the fish, locking it securely.
 Now you can pull your prey in without the risk of it getting away.

 Buy the right the gear

-Spearfishing doesn’t require a ton of gear, but it’s important to get quality stuff.
+Spearfishing equipment doesn’t require a ton of gear, but it’s important to get quality stuff.
 Don’t scrimp on masks, gloves, or fins.
+You may decide to get a weight belt.
 If the water you’re diving in is cold, consider getting a wetsuit.
 You’ll be in the water for at least a couple hours and even in relatively warm places, you can get uncomfortably cold.

 Improve your breath hold